 If it is decided that a party is entitled to spousal maintenance as part of their divorce, the issues of how much maintenance they will receive and how long they will receive it must be decided.
 The ability of a party to pay spousal maintenance while meeting his or her economic needs is an important determining factor in determining the amount and duration of maintenance.
 The abilities of each party to provide for themselves is also a factor.
 Sometimes, spousal maintenance is needed just to bridge the gap between being out of the workplace before a divorce and obtaining education and skills that will enable a person to return to the work force after a divorce.
 The parties’ conduct also factors in to awards of spousal maintenance, so parties who conceal or waste assets are likely to be given financial repercussions for doing so.
 The dedicated Tucson Divorce lawyers at AZ Family Law Team, PLLC can help you to obtain the spousal maintenance that you need.

 Experienced Arizona Divorce Lawyers Serving Clients throughout Tucson and Pima County

-The caring and compassionate Arizona Divorce Attorneys at Barr Law Firm, PLLC understand that spousal maintenance is sometimes necessary and appropriate in order for both parties to be able to get by economically after a divorce.
+The caring and compassionate Arizona Divorce Attorneys at AZ Family Law Team, PLLC understand that spousal maintenance is sometimes necessary and appropriate in order for both parties to be able to get by economically after a divorce.
 We realize that legal issues happen at all times of day and night, so our attorneys are easy to reach by telephone twenty four hours a day, seven days a week, at (520) 277-2048.
-When you call the Tucson Divorce lawyers at Barr Law Firm, PLLC, you can trust that your matter is being handled exclusively by an experienced Arizona Divorce Lawyer who has earned an “A” rating from the Better Business Bureau for providing excellent service to their clients.
+When you call the Tucson Divorce lawyers at AZ Family Law Team, PLLC, you can trust that your matter is being handled exclusively by an experienced Arizona Divorce Lawyer who has earned an “A” rating from the Better Business Bureau for providing excellent service to their clients.